cogment/cogment-doc/docs/reference/cli/orchestrator.md

 ### `directory_authentication_token`

-Authentication token for Directory communication.
-This token must match the token in the Directory when doing an inquiry or deregistering a service.
+Authentication token for services registered in the Directory.
 It is recorded in the Directory when registering a service.
+And a matching token must be provided to inquire for the service.
 An empty token is the same as no token.

 Can be specified as: